withastro/astro/.changeset/cold-snakes-train.md

 Adds a `data-language` attribute on the rendered `pre` elements to expose the highlighted syntax language.

-For example, the following markdown fenced-codeblock will expose `data-language="python"`:
+For example, the following Markdown code block will expose `data-language="python"`:
 ```
 \```python
 def func():